mrucker/mrucker.github.io/_posts/2015-10-29-popper-tlsd-section-1-5.md

 This will be a collection of personal reflections and questions inspired by the first 5 sections of *The Logic of Scientific Discovery* by Karl Popper.
 The post will take the form of a stream of consciousness second draft (the first draft being the collection of notes scratched on any writable surface unfortunate enough to be within arms reach during my first read through).

 #Definitions#
 Popper begin his book with two definitions.
-One, scientests are individuals who study, create and test logical systems.
-Two, emperical scientests are scientests who specifically study logical systems that describe the world we all experience.
+One, scientists are individuals who study, create and test logical systems.
+Two, empirical scientists are scientists who specifically study logical systems that describe the world we all experience.
 Already Popper is making deductive inferences, moving from a general definition to a more specific one.

 An 'inductive inference' is a logical movement from a specific claim to a more general one.
 A 'deductive inference' is the opposite, a logical movement from a general claim to a more specific one.